Ard3ny/ard3ny.github.io/_posts/2023-04-20-Upgrade-gerrit-from-2-16-to-3-7-2.md

 systemctl stop gerrit
 ```

-Pre-download installation .war files.
+"Pre-download" installation .war files.
 We will need
 the one we are using right now (for me 2.16.19.)
 * 3.1.2
 * 3.7.2